 30 April (Thursday) - Buddha's Birthday (Seokgatansinil - 석가탄신일 aka as Bucheonnim Osinnal - 부처님 오신 날 or Sawol Chopail - 사월 초파일): Public Holiday*

 The birthday of the Gautama Buddha.
 Special events are held on the day and often over the weekend.
 Banks and government offices are closed, but shopping and cultural venues are generally open with some offering special activities marking the day.

 1 May (Friday) - Labor Day/International Workers' Day: Bank Holiday

 While not a public holiday for all workers, banks, financial markets, offices may be closed.

-5 + 6 May (Sunday, subsitute day Monday) - Children's Day (Eorininal - 어린이날): Public Holiday*
+5 May (Wednesday) - Children's Day (Eorininal - 어린이날): Public Holiday*